-- 1. At the end of the period (March 31, 2018), the Company has four (4) Outside Directors, three (3) Inside Directors (not concurrently holding Executive Officer posts) and twenty-four (24) Executive Officers. - 2.
-In addition to the three (3) Inside Directors shown above, the Company has another three (3) Inside Directors who concurrently hold Executive Officer posts, and the compensation to these Directors is included in compensation to Executive Officers. - 3.
-Regarding the performance-based cash bonus, the amounts which should be recorded as expense in the period are stated. - 4.
-Regarding the stock bonus, the amounts which were recorded as expense in the period are stated, based on a calculation of future share allocations according to estimated points to be allotted to Directors (excluding
+- The number above includes one Outside Director and one Inside Director, both of whom resigned at the date of the 114th Ordinary General Meeting of Shareholders held on June 19, 2018.
+At the end of the period (March 31, 2019), the Company has five (5) Outside Directors, three (3) Inside Directors (not concurrently holding Executive Officer posts) and twenty-five (25) Executive Officers. - 2.
+In addition to the four (4) Inside Directors shown above (1), the Company has another four (4) Inside Directors who concurrently hold Executive Officer posts, and the compensation to these Directors is included in compensation to Executive Officers.
+As to one Executive Officer, who resigned at the date of the 114th Ordinary General Meeting of Shareholders and assumed the post of Director, was separately counted as Executive Officer and Director in the table and compensation was also set forth separately as the portion as Executive Officer and that as Director. - 3.
+Regarding the performance-based cash bonus, the amounts which should be recorded as expense in fiscal 2018 are stated.

-Outside Directors) and Executive Officers as part of their compensation.
+4. Regarding the stock bonus, the amounts which were recorded as expense in fiscal 2018 are stated, based on a calculation of future share allocations according to estimated points to be allotted to Directors (excluding Outside Directors) and Executive Officers as part of their compensation.